Creating Report Datasets from a SQL Server Relational Database

 For query text that contains parameters or for stored procedures with input parameters, Report Designer automatically creates corresponding report parameters in the report definition when you run the query.
 When the report runs, values for the report parameters are passed to the query parameters.
 For example, the following SQL query creates a report parameter named EmpID:

-SELECT FirstName, LastName FROM HumanResources.Employee E INNER JOIN Person.Contact C ON E.ContactID=C.ContactID WHERE EmployeeID = @EmpID
+SELECT FirstName, LastName FROM HumanResources.Employee AS E INNER JOIN Person.Person AS P ON E.BusinessEntityID = P.BusinessEntityID WHERE E.BusinessEntityID = @EmpID;

 You can manage the relationship between report parameters and query parameters by using Dataset Properties Dialog Box, Parameters.
 Queries with parameters that are linked to report parameters do not require the DECLARE statement.